Start9Labs/btcpayserver-startos/docs/instructions.md

 ## Enabling Lightning

 BTCPay Server is compatible with multiple lightning implementations, including the ones running on your Embassy.
+To begin using Lightning, your Bitcoin blockchain needs to be fully synced.

+After your Bitcoin node's sync is complete:

+1. Open your BTCPay Server service details page and select `Config`.
+1. Navigate to `Lightning > Internal` and select the internal lightning implementation you would like to use for BTCPay.
+1. Save this setting.
+BTCPay will now be able to recognize the internal lightning node running on EmbassyOS.

-To enable lightning for a particular store's wallet, navigate to `Stores > Settings > General Settings > Lightning > Modify`.
-Visit your LND service properties to acquire the connection string.
+To enable lightning for a particular store's wallet:

+1. Navigate to `Stores > Settings > General Settings > Lightning > Modify`.
-For c-lightning, navigate to your BTCPay server service details page and select `Config`.
-Here, you can toggle C-lighting RPC on.
-Next, navigate to your BTCPay Server `Properties` from the service details page and copy the C-lightning RPC connection path.
-Input this value in the lightning settings "Connection string" field in the BTCPay Server user interface.
+1. At the bottom of the page, find the "Connection string" input box.
+1. Below this box should say "Use the internal lightning node of this BTCPay Server instance by clicking here."
+Follow through with this statement to populate the connection string for your chosen EmbassyOS lightning node.
+1. Test the connection and ensure a green success box appeared at the top of the screen.
+1. Click "Submit" to save the Lightning configuration settings for this wallet.

 ## Updates